ServiceNow/Fast-LLM/docs/developers/style-guide.md

 Note that while we try to enforce these principles, exceptions may be allowed on a case-by-case basis, for example if they noticeably improve readability.

-As a general principle, **Fast-LLM prioritize code readability and maintainability** over conciseness, coding speed or individual programmer's preferences.
+As a general principle, **Fast-LLM prioritizes code readability and maintainability** over conciseness, coding speed or individual programmer's preferences.
 Most of the style choices below are based on this principle.